 Luke's face had a broader grin.

 "She knows how to roast them.
-During a survival mission on Morantan she had to kill a nagawa to get some food."
+During a survival mission on Morantan she had to kill a nagawa to get some food.
+Han, tell Cornell and his men where on board they can take a seat.
+I going back to Toallin and Kamalin to tell them they should worry about Chati. "

 Han shrugged his shoulders and looked over Luke's shoulder where Cornell and the other harvesters were placidly waiting.
 Each of the thirty men was carrying a dangerous looking variety of weapons and tools.
 Han made a gesture to invite them on board.